facebook/infer/_docs/01-linters.md

 In general, the parameters of predicates can be constants, or variables, or regular expressions.
 Variables are used in macros, see below.
 The syntax for using regexes is `REGEX("your_reg_exp_here")`.

+If you need to add a new predicate, write the predicate in [cPredicates.ml](https://github.com/facebook/infer/blob/master/infer/src/clang/cPredicates.ml) and then register it in [CTL.ml](https://github.com/facebook/infer/blob/master/infer/src/clang/cTL.ml#L728).

 <a name="formulas">**AL Formulas**</a>